math77/weird-actions/README.md

 This whole repository was inspired by: [Zora drops](https://github.com/ourzora/zora-drops-contracts)

+**Warning1: Some of these ideas may be the same (I'll clean them up later)**

-**Warning: This README is a collection of ideas first, some of the actions may be rethought or even never see the light of day.**
+**Warning2: This README is a collection of ideas first, some of the actions may be rethought or even never see the light of day.**

 ## Actions